 Plot Summary:

-While the narrative is centered on the Isle of Iona, the film also used locations on the larger Isle of Mull due to its proximity and shared scenic beauty, especially for scenes depicting the journey to the island and broader island landscapes.
+The narrative centers on the Isle of Iona.
+The film also used locations on the larger Isle of Mull.
+Its proximity and shared scenic beauty made it ideal.
+Specifically, the crew shot scenes depicting the journey and broader island landscapes there.

 Iona and her teenage son Bull seek refuge among a Christian community on the island where she was born.
 Iona's return exposes her tormented son Bull to a way of life she rejected when she left the island as a teenager.
 As Bull seeks forgiveness for an act of violence from which he and his mother are hiding, Iona comes to terms with her loss of faith.